GeRe87/OS_critVal/README.md

 This analysis investigates the critical order space, a statistical metric, and its use in determining whether a dataset belongs to a single normal distribution.
 The method leverages the maximum empirical order space (largest gap between neighboring sorted data points) to identify natural breaks in a dataset.
 These breaks can indicate potential splits in the data.

 ## Definition of Order Space
 The order space is the gap between neighboring values in a sorted dataset.
 For a given dataset, these gaps provide information about the data distribution.
-The largest order space, referred to as the maximum empirical order space, is of particular importance as it can reveal significant deviations from a uniform structure, which is expected under normality.
+The largest order space, the maximum empirical order space, is particularly important as it can reveal significant deviations from a uniform structure, which is expected under normality.

 ### Critical Order Space
 The critical order space is the 99th percentile of the maximum order space observed over multiple Monte Carlo simulations.
-This value provides a threshold to determine whether the observed maximum gap in a dataset is statistically significant under the assumption of normality.
+This value provides a threshold to determine whether the observed maximum gap in a dataset is statistically significant under the normality assumption.

 ## Statistical Test Based on Critical Order Space
 A statistical test was implemented to assess if a dataset belongs to a single normal distribution: